Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Results

 \section{Results}

 We first compare diffraction patterns from the same probe positions before and after applying the clustering algorithm.
-In the virtual dark-field image (Fig.~\ref{fig3}a), the colored markers denote the seed pixels, which are defined as the first reference pixel of each of the six identified clusters.
+In the virtual dark-field image (Fig.~\ref{fig3}a), the colored markers and the arrows indicate the seed pixels corresponding to the six identified clusters.
+These seeds are selected sequentially during the clustering process, but are shown together in the figure for visualization.
 The corresponding averaged diffraction patterns for each cluster are displayed in the top row of Fig.~\ref{fig3}b.
-For comparison, the bottom row shows the raw diffraction patterns at the same seed pixel positions prior to clustering.
-Fig.~\ref{figS1} shows the diffraction patterns prior to clustering and also prefiltering.
-The clustered averages exhibit a markedly improved signal-to-noise ratio, enhancing the visibility of diffraction features, particularly at higher scattering angles, and thereby demonstrating the effectiveness of clustering in recovering weak high-angle signals.
+For comparison, the bottom row shows the diffraction patterns at the same seed pixel positions without to clustering.
+Note that both rows in Fig.~\ref{fig3}b show diffraction patterns after preprocessing of the 4D-STEM data using the correlative pixel-based filtering as described above.
+Fig.~\ref{figS1} shows the diffraction patterns without preprocessing and clustering.
+The clustered averages exhibit an improved signal-to-noise ratio, enhancing the visibility of diffraction features, particularly at higher scattering angles, and thereby demonstrating the effectiveness of clustering in recovering weak high-angle signals.
+To further illustrate the fine-scale clusters within larger grains, representative cluster-averaged diffraction patterns from multiple regions of a single nanoparticle are shown in Fig.~\ref{figS2} , demonstrating distinct and coherent crystallographic variations across neighboring clusters.

 We next perform the ACOM analysis on the clustered dataset.
 Fig.~\ref{fig4}a presents representative clustered diffraction patterns overlaid with detected Bragg disks used for parameter tuning, while Fig.~\ref {fig4}b shows examples of ACOM template matches.
 The clustering substantially improves computational efficiency in the Bragg disk matching step.
 Without clustering, matching must be performed for every probe position, corresponding to \( N_\text{probe} = 512 \times 512 = 2.62 \times 10^5 \) diffraction patterns.
 With clustering, matching is instead carried out once per cluster, reducing the total operations to \( N_\text{cluster} \).
 The resulting computational cost scales as